suit-wg/information-model/draft-ietf-suit-information-model.md

 * ROM revision
 * silicon batch number

-The Class Identifier UUID SHOULD use the Vendor ID as the name space ID.
+The Class ID UUID should use the Vendor ID as the name space identifier.
 Other options include version 1 and 4 UUIDs.
-Classes MAY be more fine-grained granular than is required to identify firmware compatibility.
-Classes MUST NOT be less granular than is required to identify firmware compatibility.
-Devices MAY have multiple Class IDs.
+Classes may be more fine-grained granular than is required to identify firmware compatibility.
+Classes must not be less granular than is required to identify firmware compatibility.
+Devices may have multiple Class IDs.

 Class ID is not intended to be a human-readable element.
 It is intended for binary match/mismatch comparison only.

-The use of Class ID is RECOMMENDED.
-It allows devices to determine applicability of a firmware in an unambiguous way.
+If Class ID is not implemented, then each logical device class must use a unique trust anchor for authorization.

-If Class ID is not implemented, then each logical device class MUST use a unique trust anchor for authorization.
+This element is RECOMMENDED.

 Implements: Security Requirement [REQ.SEC.COMPATIBLE](#req-sec-compatible), [REQ.SEC.AUTH.COMPATIBILITY](#req-sec-authentic-compatibility).